DreamingRaven/nemesyst/docs/source/conceptualisation.rst

     :alt: Nemesyst database serving puzzle diagram.
     :figclass: align-center

-    Serving is the stage where
+    Serving is the stage where the data and eventually trained models will be stored and passed to other processess potentially on other machines.

 Learning
 ********